 - A skilled school counsellor on-site one day a week to provide social skill initiatives

-- Bounce Back, Restorative Practice and Christian meditation to support the social and mental wellbeing of our students
+- Restorative Practices and Christian meditation to support the social and mental wellbeing of our students

 - A buddy system, anti-bullying programs and student awards.